 Firstly, three large coal power plants, amounting to 5GW of capacity, will still be connected to the grid, increasing Bangladesh’s carbon emissions and requiring costly capacity payments.

-Secondly, as indicated by Minister Hamid in the Centre for Policy Dialogue webinar, the government is likely to turn from coal to liquid natural gas (LNG), a fossil fuel that is more or less equal to coal in terms of greenhouse gas emissions when accounted for on a whole-lifecycle basis.
+Natural gas, a fossil fuel, is more or less equal to coal in terms of greenhouse gas emissions when accounted for on a whole-lifecycle basis.
 Given current overcapacity in the power sector, LNG plants would also likely lie idle and be a drain on the ministry’s budget.

 Some Bangladeshi researchers and advocacy groups, such as Transparency International Bangladesh and Waterkeepers Bangladesh, are pushing for an alternative power sector development path that would radically expand renewables.